 Compile a list or spreadsheet of teaching you have done.
 List everything you have ever taught (high school, undergraduate, postgraduate) and include the following metrics: type of teaching, level of teaching, numbers taught, duration taught, feedback scores and qualitative evidence (student ad hoc feedback).
 Think laterally too – research supervision, technician training and outreach can be regarded as teaching.

 Identify the key gaps in your experience and look to fill them.
 You do not need years of experience, just evidence you have tried a variety of teaching.
-Postdocs have built up successful portfolios by giving guest lecturers on courses, running symposia, writing online courses about their research or technical methods, supporting struggling students (with statistics for instance) or helping with exam assessments.
+Researchers have built up successful portfolios by giving guest lectures on courses, running symposia, writing online courses about their research or technical methods, supporting struggling students (with statistics for instance) or helping with exam assessments.
 Look for opportunities by talking to course convenors or speaking directly to the lecturers.

 Contact those advertising and understand what level of experience they are looking for.
 If still in doubt – apply.
 The process of applying will help make future applications better.

 No, you do not need a teaching qualification.
 Lecturers in most institutions in the UK are expected to undergo some form of postgraduate training in teaching as part of their probation (see other sections).

 However, universities are looking for excellent teachers for their students and an applicant with an evidenced interest in teaching will be viewed favourably.
 Qualifications or attendance at teaching events can provide such evidence.
 At Imperial, researchers can access the STAR Framework, which can lead to Fellowship of the HEA, a UK nationally recognised standard.

 A research statement will outline your research so far and what you hope to work on when appointed as a lecturer.
 It is often asked for as part of the application documents, but the precise format again varies hugely.
 This is what currently advertised roles on jobs.ac.uk ask for: